Time-based currency: Time dollars

-Time dollars are a tax-exempt complementary currency used as a means of providing mutual credit in TimeBanking.
+The taxable status of time dollars as a complementary currency, used as a means of providing mutual credit in TimeBanking is controversial.
+Proponents argue such transactions should not be taxed, while American tax authorities view time dollars as taxable barter.
 They are typically called "time credits" or "service credits" outside the United States.
 TimeBank members exchange services for Time Dollars.
 Each exchange is recorded as a corresponding credit and debit in the accounts of the participants.
 One hour of time is worth one Time Dollar, regardless of the service provided in one hour or how much skill is required to perform the task during that hour.
 This "one-for-one" system that relies on an abundant resource is designed to both recognize and encourage reciprocal community service, resist inflation, avoid hoarding, enable trade, and encourage cooperation among participants.

 Timebanks

 Timebanks have been established in 34 countries, with at least 500 timebanks established in 40 US states and 300 throughout the United Kingdom.
 TimeBanks also have a significant presence in Japan, South Korea, New Zealand, Taiwan, Senegal, Argentina, Israel, Greece, and Spain.
 TimeBanks have been used to reduce recidivism rates with diversionary programs for first-time juvenile offenders; facilitate re-entry of for ex-convicts; deliver health care, job training and social services in public housing complexes; facilitate substance abuse recovery; prevent institutionalization of severely disabled children through parental support networks; provide transportation for homebound seniors in rural areas; deliver elder care, community health services and hospice care; and foster women's rights initiatives in Senegal.